 - The Problem-Based Learning Pathway (PBL) is a nationally recognized innovative approach to medical education, offering students the opportunity to study the biomedical and clinical sciences by utilizing medical case studies in a small-group environment.

 - The Directed Study Pathway (DSP), originally the Independent Study Pathway, offers students the opportunity to study the basic science core curriculum and medical systems curriculum at his or her pace, using lists of highly structured learning objectives compiled into self-directed learning modules used in combination with textbooks, resource guides and small group study.

-LECOM Bradenton and LECOM at Seton Hill offer Problem-Based Learning exclusively.
+LECOM Bradenton, LECOM at Seton Hill and LECOM at Elmira offer Problem-Based Learning exclusively.

 LECOM School of Pharmacy Offers Choice of Student-Centered Learning

 Consistent with LECOM’s core value of creating student-centered education, three distinct learning pathways are offered for the Doctor of Pharmacy (PharmD) degree which provides students the option of choosing a pathway most suited to their learning needs.